How to ask your friend to pay you back

 If you don't need the cash that bad, then offer an alternative.
-For example, tell your friend that they can buy you lunch or pay for your movie ticket the next time you two hangout.
+For example, tell your friend that she can buy you lunch or pay for your movie ticket the next time you two hangout.

 Note: While this is a great alternative, you want to ensure that the alternative way that your friend is "paying you back" is roughly equal to the amount of money that you lent her.
-If you floated her for some concert tickets and says she can buy you a coffee, that's not gonna work.
+If you floated her for some concert tickets and she says she can buy you a coffee, that's not gonna work.

 3. Tell your friend why you need the money

 If it's been a few weeks and your friend still hasn't paid you back, then bring it up again.
-Except this time, give them a reason for why you need your money.
+Except this time, give her a reason for why you need your money.
 By giving your friend an explanation, she's inclined to be more sympathetic and understanding.

 4. Be direct